vagrant-smartos/vagrant-smartos-zones/README.md

   # See https://vagrantcloud.com/livinginthepast for SmartOS boxes
   config.vm.box = "livinginthepast/smartos"
   config.vm.synced_folder ".", "/vagrant", disabled: true

+  # This is required for the commands that talk to the global zone
+  config.vm.communicator = 'smartos'

   # livinginthepast boxes include a default platform_image.
 Set
   # here to download/use a different image.